 - Thrombosis may occur with immune globulin intravenous (IgIV) products, including octagam 10%.
-Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.
+Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, and cardiovascular risk factors.
+Thrombosis may occur in the absence of known risk factors.

-- Renal dysfunction, acute renal failure, osmotic nephropathy, and death may occur with the administration of Immune Globulin Intravenous (Human) (IgIV) products in predisposed patients.
-Renal dysfunction and acute renal failure occur more commonly in patients receiving IgIV products containing sucrose.
+- Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur in predisposed patients who receive IGIV products, including octagam 10%.
+Patients predisposed to renal dysfunction include those with a degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65, volume depletion, sepsis, paraproteinemia, or patients receiving known nephrotoxic drugs.
+Renal dysfunction and acute renal failure occur more commonly in patients receiving IGIV products containing sucrose.
 Octagam 10% does not contain sucrose.

-- For patients at risk of thrombosis, renal dysfunction or renal failure, administer octagam 10% at the minimum infusion rate practicable.
+- For patients at risk of thrombosis, renal dysfunction or acute renal failure, administer octagam 10% at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.

-Octagam 10% is an immune globulin intravenous (human) liquid preparation indicated for the treatment of chronic immune thrombocytopenic purpura (ITP) in adults.
+Octagam 10% is an immune globulin intravenous (human) liquid preparation indicated for the treatment of dermatomyositis (DM) in adults.
+Octagam 10% is also indicated for the treatment of chronic immune thrombocytopenic purpura (ITP) to rapidly raise platelet counts to control or prevent bleeding in adults.

 Contraindications